Use case #0002

 "The next best product is the one the borrower would have asked for themselves if they knew what was available and what they were eligible for.
 The Cross-Sell AI answers that question before they ask it."

-Product recommendation for Kaveri Constructions: ranked matches
+Product recommendation for Bayview Builders: ranked matches

 01